Cook County, Illinois

 Cook County was incorporated in 1831 and named for Daniel Pope Cook, an early Illinois statesman.
 It achieved its present boundaries in 1839.
-Within one hundred years, the county recorded explosive population growth going from a trading post village with a little over 600 residents to four million citizens, rivalling Paris by the Great Depression.
-During the first half of the 20th century it had the absolute majority of Illinois's population.
+Within a century, the county recorded explosive population growth, going from a trading post village with a little over six hundred residents to four million, rivaling Paris by the Great Depression.
+During the first half of the 20th century, it had the absolute majority of Illinois's population.

 There are more than 800 local governmental units and nearly 130 municipalities located wholly or partially within Cook County, the largest of which is Chicago.
-The city is home to approximately 54% of the entire county's population.
+The city is home to approximately 54 percent of the entire county's population.
 The part of the county outside of the Chicago and Evanston city limits is divided into 29 townships; these often divide or share governmental services with local municipalities.
 Townships within Chicago were abolished in 1902 but are retained for real estate assessment purposes.
 Evanston Township was formerly coterminous with the City of Evanston but was abolished in 2014.
-County government is overseen by the Cook County Board of Commissioners, and countywide state government offices include the Circuit Court of Cook County, the Cook County State's Attorney, the Cook County Sheriff, and the Cook County Assessor.
+County government is overseen by the Cook County Board of Commissioners, with its president as chief executive, and Cook County Treasurer.
+Countywide state government offices include the Circuit Court of Cook County, the Cook County State's Attorney, the Cook County Sheriff, and the Cook County Assessor.

 Geographically, the county is the sixth-largest in Illinois by land area and the largest by total area.
 It shares the state's Lake Michigan shoreline with Lake County.
 Including its lake area, Cook County has a total area of 1635 sqmi, the largest county in Illinois, of which 945 sqmi is land and 690 sqmi (42.16%) is water.
 Land-use in Cook County is mostly urban and densely populated.
-Within Cook County, the State of Illinois took advantage of its Lake Michigan access and the Chicago Portage, beginning with the construction of the Illinois and Michigan Canal in 1848.
+Within Cook County, the state of Illinois took advantage of its Lake Michigan access and the Chicago Portage, beginning with the construction of the Illinois and Michigan Canal in 1848.
 This helped make the region a central transit hub for the nation.
 Chicago, with its location on the Great Lakes and via the St. Lawrence Seaway, is a global port city, giving Cook County an international shipping port.

-Cook County's population is larger than that of 28 different U.S. states and territories, and larger than the population of 11 of the 13 Canadian provinces and territories.
-Cook County is included in the Chicago metropolitan Combined Statistical Area (CSA), which has a population of approximately 10 million people.
+Cook County's population is larger than that of 28 U.S. states and territories, and larger than the population of 11 of the 13 Canadian provinces and territories.
+The county is at the center of the Chicago metropolitan area, which has a population of approximately 10 million people.